-Therapeutic intervention is a necessity for curing cancer.
+Therapeutic intervention is a necessity for cure from cancer.
 Understanding of the therapeutic intervention needs study in the appropriate cell lines followed by studies in model systems with final clinical trial studies.
-Of all the types of cancer, there are numerous reports about studies on breast cancer.
-This is not only with regard to the growing importance of breast cancer of all types of cancer, but also there are advantages to the availability of negative and positive breast cell lines for experimentation.
-Different therapeutic approaches can be adapted for cancer cure, wherein targeted therapy can be practised along with the standard therapeutic approaches.
-Targeted therapy can act on specific molecular targets, and exemplarily targets can be the cell cycle molecules, like cyclins.
-The other targets that can be used are: IGF-1R, Pin-1, Nicastrin, SHIP 2, Syndecan 1, and pro-inflammatory cytokines.
-The metabolic pathway products can be also used for targeted therapy.
-Accepted therapy.
-Recent reports evidence the usage of miRNA for metabolic reprogramming of chimeric antigen receptor T-cells.
+Of the all the types of cancer, there are numerous reports about studies in breast cancer.
+This is not only with regard to the growing importance of breast cancer of all the types of cancer, but also there are advantages about the availability of negative and positive breast cell lines for experimentation.
+Different therapeutic approaches can be adapted for cancer cure, wherein targeted therapy can be practised along with the standard therapeutic approaches.^[15] Targeted therapy can act on specific molecular targets, and exemplarily targets can be the cell cycle molecules, like cyclins.^[127] The other targets that can be used are: IGF-1R, Pin-1, Nicastrin, SHIP 2, Syndecan 1 and pro-inflammatory cytokines.^[129] The metabolic pathway products can be also used for targeted therapy.^[130] Chemical cell death kinase inhibitors and miRNA can be also used in targeted therapy.^[131] Recent reports evidence the usage of miRNA for metabolic reprogramming of chimeric antigen receptor T-cells.^[134]

 Mitochondria plays important role in tumour metabolism.
-Another important target for therapeutic purposes can be Parkin, an E3 ubiquitin ligase, a regulator of mitochondrial integrity, which not only plays role in the early onset of Parkinson's disease but also in cancer.^[135]
+Another important target for therapeutic purposes can be Parkin, an E3 ubiquitin ligase, regulator of mitochondrial integrity, which not only plays role in early onset of Parkinson's disease but also in cancer.^[135]

-Metabolic remodeling is a necessity for the cells to support energy for cytoskeletal remodeling needed for cellular responses, cell migration, EMT, and changes in cell morphology.
-The process is linked to the rearrangement of actin bundles and the binding of glycolytic enzymes to actin fibres.^[136]
+Metabolic remodeling is a necessity for the cells to support energy for cytoskeletal remodeling needed for cellular responses, cell migration, EMT and changes in cell morphology.
+The process is linked to the rearrangement of actin bundles and binding of glycolytic enzymes to actin fibres.^[136]

-Actin interacts with three of the glycolytic enzymes, PFK-1, aldolase, and GAPDH, wherein binding of PFK-1 to actin is by electrostatic forces.
-[137][138] and binding is dependent upon ADP concentrations over ATP concentration but independent of its substrate, F-6-P (fructose-6-phosphate).
-In turn, aldolase binds preferentially to F-actin, whereas GAPDH binds directly to F-actin.
-[136] Cell migration and proliferation need energy, nutrients, and metabolic activities, and metabolic activities in proliferating cells differ from that in non-proliferating activities.
-[38][136] Intracellular transport in cancer metabolism is also linked to cytoskeletal dynamics and functioning.
-[139] Furthermore, the use of VM inhibitors along the standard anti-angiogenesis treatment and drugs targeting hypoxia signaling might be of help in angiogenesis treatment.
-[77]
+Actin interacts with three of the glycolytic enzymes, PFK-1, aldolase, GAPDH, wherein binding of PFK-1 to actin is by electrostatic forces.^{[137][138]} and binding is dependent upon ADP concentrations over ATP concentration but independent of its substrate, F-6-P (fructose-6-phosphate).
+In turn, aldolase binds preferentially to F-actin, whereas GAPDH binds directly to F-actin.^[136] Cell migration and proliferation needs energy, nutrients and metabolic activities and metabolic activities in proliferating cells differ from that in the non-proliferating activities.^{[38][136]} Intracellular transport in cancer metabolism is also linked to the cytoskeletal dynamics and functioning.^[139] Furthermore, use of VM inhibitors along the standard anti-angiogenesis treatment and drugs targeting hypoxia signaling might be of help in angiogenesis treatment.^[77]